BlackIkeEagle/muttvcardsearch/README.md

 Note:

+* As of writing this using the local cache is the only option for Radicale users
 * Include the values in double quotes if you have whitespace in it.
 * The options don't have to be in a particular order
 * You need to have a username and password - anonymous connections are not supported